My lender asked for a letter of explanation: Now what?

 • Your signature and date

-It also should include an explanation of why you don’t foresee this problem happening again.
-For example, you might note that you’ve created a monthly budget, set up automatic payments, or built an emergency fund to help you avoid missed payments going forward.
+This also should include an explanation of why you don’t foresee this problem happening again.
+For example, you might note that you’ve started a monthly job or built an emergency fund to help you avoid missed payments going forward.
 If the issue was tied to a job loss or medical emergency, you can mention that you’re now employed or have more stable financial footing.

 You’re living rent-free

-Rent or mortgage payment history shows a lender whether you’re capable of paying your housing costs on time.
-If you’ve been living for free somewhere, like your parents’ home, you’ll need to prove that to your lender with a letter of explanation from the homeowner, not you.
+Rent or mortgage payment history shows a lender whether you have a history of paying your housing costs on time.
+If you’ve been living for free, like in your parents’ home, provide your lender with a letter of explanation from the homeowners.
+In the letter, the homeowners will describe your current living arrangement and how long you’ve been self-sustaining.

-You’ll need a steady and reliable income to keep up with the payments on a home loan, so long gaps in unemployment may make you seem like a risky borrower.
-For VA and jumbo loans, your lender may require a letter of explanation for gaps in unemployment within the past 2 years.
-A letter may only be required when gaps in employment are greater than 30 or 60 days, depending on the type of loan.
+Long gaps in unemployment may make you seem like a risky borrower.
+Letters of explanation can be used to explain these gaps.
+Particularly for VA and jumbo loans, your lender may require a letter of explanation for gaps in employment within the past 2 years.
+For other loan types, a letter will be requested when gaps in employment are greater than 30 or 60 days.

 Take the first step toward the right mortgage